-Gilded Suffragists tells the story of New York’s most glamorous women – with last names like Astor, Belmont, Harriman and Vanderbilt – and chronicles their impact on the women’s suffrage movement.
-Covered for every aspect of their lives – from their French fashion to the Beaux Arts décor – they had become the media celebrities of their day.
-She argues that when they leveraged their social fame for political power, they awakened public interest and energized the Votes for Women campaign, giving it the kind of buzz that only celebrity endorsements can provide.
+Gilded Suffragists tells the story of New York’s most glamorous women – with last names like Astor, Belmont, Harriman and Vanderbilt – who joined the Votes for Women campaign.
+Covered for every aspect of their lives – from their French fashion to their Beaux Arts décor – they were the media darlings of their day.
+When they leveraged their social fame for political power, they awakened public interest and energized the Votes for Women campaign, giving it the kind of buzz that only celebrity endorsements can provide.

-Sven Beckert, Laird Bell Professor of History at Harvard University, called Gilded Suffragists “a fast-paced and important work,” one that demonstrates “how women of all classes built one of the most consequential social movements in American history.”
+Sven Beckert, Laird Bell Professor of History at Harvard University, called Gilded Suffragists, published by New York University Press, “a fast-paced and important work, [portraying] how women of all classes built one of the most consequential social movements in American history.”

 Born in Los Angeles, Johanna Neuman is a graduate of the University of California at Berkeley, where she earned her bachelor’s degree, and of the University of Southern California, where she earned her master’s degree in journalism.
 Her career in journalism began with a job as a copy girl at the Santa Monica Evening Outlook, and continued as the City Hall reporter for the Los Angeles Daily Journal.
 After a few years of covering the political scene in Los Angeles, the editors assigned her to the Sacramento bureau, where she covered Gov. Jerry Brown during his first term, as well as the state legislature.

 On hearing of a newspaper in Mississippi that was trying to turn itself around from a racist past to a more equitable future, Johanna left for Jackson, winning assignment as the Clarion Ledger’s chief capital correspondent, covering the governor, the legislature and state agencies.
 After a few years in Mississippi, the son of the owning family – Rea Hederman, responsible for the newspaper’s turnaround, assigned her to open a bureau in Washington, D.C., the first in the newspaper’s history.

-During that time, she conceived the idea of her first book – examining the widely held concern in State Department circles that real-time television — CNN in particular — was changing the very terms of diplomacy.
+During that time, she conceived the idea of her first book – examining the widely held concern in State Department circles that real-time television was changing the very terms of diplomacy.
 Winning a scholarship at Columbia University to write the book, she was drawn to history.
 Lights, Camera, War, her first non-fiction book, examined media technologies from the printing press to the Internet to argue that each generation confronting a new media invention had to adjust to the methods of communication but not that its essence was unchanged.
 In short, she found that political leadership trumped media power.